royemosby/RecipeSwap/README.md

 With RecipeSwap you are be able to:

-- Browse the communitiy's recipes.
+- Browse the community recipes.
 - Mark recipes as favorites for easy reference.
 - Spin off recipes to make them your own.
 - Publish you own recipes to share with the RecipeSwap community.